PlaidWeb/Publ/example_site/content/manual/Entry file format.md

     It is *highly recommended* that this be unique across all entries.

+* <a name="entry-type"></a>**`Entry-Type`**: An arbitrary string which you can use to define an entry type

+    This exists purely so that you can differentiate entry types however you want;
+    with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content (to show up in a fixed navigation sidebar or the like).

 ## Entry content

 After the headers, you can have entry content; if the file has a `.htm` or `.html`